wglvin/VitalBid/README.md

 ```sh
 sudo kill -9 <PID>
 ```
+## Enabling Notifications from VitalBid
+1. Look for an email from Mailgun
+2. Click 'I Agree' in the email.
+3. If you didn't receive the email, go to Microsoft Defender and navingate to the quarantined emails.
+4. Find an email from Mailgun there, and click "release message".
+5. Click "Trust sender"
+6. Now you can continually receieve emails from VitalBid via Mailgun.

+For more information of the guide, see the appendix of the report.

 ## Contributing Guidelines
 When contributing to this project, please follow these commit message guidelines: